The Popularity of Data Analysis Software

 What’s Missing?

-The other thing missing is the discussion I previously included on Google Trends.
-That site tracks not what’s actually on the Internet via searches, but rather the keywords and phrases that people are entering into their Google searches.
+I previously included graphs from Google Trends.
+That site tracks not what’s actually on the Internet via searches but rather the keywords and phrases that people are entering into their Google searches.
 That ended up being so variable as to be essentially worthless.
 For an interesting discussion of this topic, see this article by Rick Wicklin.

 Conclusion